 Table of Contents:

 Milwaukee is the largest city in Wisconsin, with around 600,000 residents in the city itself and roughly 1.6 million in the wider metro area.
-Its strong ethnic heritage (thanks to German, Polish, Italian, and Irish immigrants) and the signs of its industrial roots shine through in its neighborhoods.
-Today the population is the most diverse in the state, a mosaic of races and ethnicities.
+Its architecture and neighborhoods flaunt its history, from its industrial roots to its historic influx of German, Polish, Italian, and Irish immigrants.

 4. Safety & Health Care